These are the SURPAS bylaws for 2018. Download here.

-2. Council elections shall occur when there are vacant Council seats.
-Officer elections shall occur in May for the Co-Chairs and the new leadership.
-The positions will be effective by September of the same year.
+B. Council elections shall occur when there are vacant Council seats.
+Officer elections shall occur in May/June for the Co-Chairs and June/July for the new Leadership Team.
+The positions will be effective by August of the same year.
 All elections shall be held during a regular Council meeting.

-5. The Co-Chairs shall present the election results to the Council, SURPAS and Office of Postdoctoral Affairs.
+E. The Co-Chairs shall present the election results to the Council, SURPAS, and Office of Postdoctoral Affairs.

 Section 2: Campaign Regulations